 Nate Terani, an American veteran, was the first Muslim-American selected to serve as a member of the U.S. Navy Presidential Ceremonial Honor Guard.
 Since leaving the military, he has worked in the non-profit and private sectors.
 He is currently a member of the Leadership Team at Common Defense PAC and regional campaign organizer with Veterans Challenge Islamophobia.
 He is a featured columnist with the Arizona Muslim Voice newspaper.

 Liz Theoharis, a TomDispatch regular, is a theologian, ordained minister, and anti-poverty activist.
 Co-chair of the Poor People’s Campaign: A National Call for Moral Revival and director of the Kairos Center for Religions, Rights and Social Justice at Union Theological Seminary in New York City, she is the author of Always With Us?
-What Jesus Really Said About the Poor and the soon-to-be-published We Cry Justice: Reading the Bible with the Poor People’s Campaign.
+What Jesus Really Said About the Poor and the just-published We Cry Justice: Reading the Bible with the Poor People’s Campaign.
 Follow her on Twitter at @liztheo.

 Erin L. Thompson is a TomDispatch regular and a professor of art crime at John Jay College (CUNY).
 An expert on the deliberate destruction of art, she is the author of the forthcoming Smashing Statues: The Rise and Fall of America’s Public Monuments (Norton, 2021).
 Follow her on Twitter @artcrimeprof.

 Kevin Tillman, who works in the software industry, joined the U.S. Army with his brother Pat in 2002 after the attacks of September 11th.
 He served in both Iraq and Afghanistan.
 Pat was killed in Afghanistan on April 22, 2004.
 This is Kevin’s first TomDispatch piece.